← Back to blog

 OpsMar 14, 2026

-Brand bidding policy for affiliates (plain-English template)
+Brand bidding policy for affiliates: template, rules, and examples

 Brand bidding policy template for affiliate programs